-We are a gene therapy company developing a new class of transformative medicines to treat diseases caused by gene or protein dysfunction.
-Using our patented platform that is based on engineered herpes simplex virus type 1, or HSV-1, we create vectors that encode functional proteins.
-Our vector is designed to be specifically and efficiently delivered to the target cell in an outpatient setting, via topical, intradermal or inhaled routes of administration, where the cell's own machinery transcribes and translates the encoded protein, restoring or augmenting protein function to treat or prevent disease.
+We are a clinical stage gene therapy company developing a new class of transformative medicines to treat diseases caused by gene or protein dysfunction or absence.
+Using our patented platform that is based on engineered HSV-1, we create vectors that encode functional proteins.
+Our vector is designed to be specifically and efficiently delivered to the target cell in an outpatient setting, via topical or intradermal routes of administration, where the cell's own machinery transcribes and translates the encoded protein, restoring or augmenting protein function to treat or prevent disease.